Patience (opera): Background

-Although a satire of the aesthetic movement is dated today, fads and hero-worship are evergreen, and "Gilbert’s pen was rarely sharper than when he invented Reginald Bunthorne".
-Gilbert originally conceived Patience as a tale of rivalry between two curates and of the doting ladies who attended upon them.
-The plot and even some of the dialogue were lifted straight out of Gilbert's Bab Ballad "The Rival Curates."
+Although a satire of the aesthetic movement is dated today, fads and hero-worship are evergreen, and "Gilbert's pen was rarely sharper than when he invented Reginald Bunthorne".
+Gilbert originally conceived Patience as a tale of rivalry between two curates and of the doting women who attended upon them.
+The plot and even some of the dialogue were lifted straight out of Gilbert's Bab Ballad "The Rival Curates".
 While writing the libretto, however, Gilbert took note of the criticism he had received for his very mild satire of a clergyman in The Sorcerer, and looked about for an alternative pair of rivals.
 Some remnants of the Bab Ballad version do survive in the final text of Patience.
 Lady Jane advises Bunthorne to tell Grosvenor: "Your style is much too sanctified – your cut is too canonical!"
 Later, Grosvenor agrees to change his lifestyle by saying, "I do it on compulsion!" – the very words used by the Reverend Hopley Porter in the Bab Ballad.
 Gilbert's selection of aesthetic poet rivals proved to be a fertile subject for topsy-turvy treatment.
 He both mocks and joins in Buchanan's criticism of what the latter calls the poetic "affectations" of the "fleshly school" – their use of archaic terminology, archaic rhymes, the refrain, and especially their "habit of accenting the last syllable in words which in ordinary speech are accented on the penultimate."
 All of these poetic devices or "mediaevalism's affectations", as Bunthorne calls them, are parodied in Patience.
 For example, accenting the last syllable of "lily" and rhyming it with "die" parodies two of these devices at once.

 On 10 October 1881, during its original run, Patience transferred to the new Savoy Theatre, the first public building in the world lit entirely by electric light.
 Carte explained why he had introduced electric light: "The greatest drawbacks to the enjoyment of the theatrical performances are, undoubtedly, the foul air and heat which pervade all theatres.
 As everyone knows, each gas-burner consumes as much oxygen as many people, and causes great heat beside.
 The incandescent lamps consume no oxygen, and cause no perceptible heat."
 When the electrical system was ready for full operation, in December 1881, Carte stepped on stage to demonstrate the safety of the new technology by breaking a glowing lightbulb before the audience.